-For free initial advice from a specialist, solicitors call now on 02078373456.
+For l advice from a specialist solicitors call now on 02078373456.
 If you instruct BSB criminal solicitors to represent you, we will charge you fixed fees depending on the nature of your case and which we believe provide you with the best value around.
 We will aim to ensure that one solicitor represents you throughout your case and you will be provided with their mobile number and email address so you can contact them easily and quickly.

 Why is it important to seek representation?

 Convictions in drink drive cases usually lead to automatic disqualification from driving for at least 12 months and can be for far longer depending on the reading and/or whether there are aggravating features such as the manner of driving or whether an accident was involved.
 Depending on the seriousness of the case, and your driving record, you can be sent to prison although most first time offenders will receive a financial penalty.
 If you have 2 convictions for a drink-drive offence in a 10 year period, you will be disqualified from driving for at least 3 years and the possibility of receiving a custodial sentence increase.

 We recognize that a driving ban can mean that you are not able to continue with employment, drop your children off at school or transport elderly relatives to and from hospital appointments.